a3sha2/asltest/CONTRIBUTING.md

 ## Driving principles

-*fMRIPrep* is built around three overarching principles:
+*ASLPrep* is built around three overarching principles:

 1. **Robustness** - The pipeline adapts the preprocessing steps depending on the input dataset and should provide results as good as possible